 How to Have an Alcohol Intervention

-Pretty much everyone knows the goal of an intervention for alcoholism is to get a friend or family member to address their addiction and go to treatment.
+Nearly everyone knows the goal of an intervention for alcoholism is to get a friend or family member to address their addiction and go to treatment.
 However, few know the best way to go about it.
 An intervention is not the time to start pointing fingers and placing blame.

 A successful intervention will be centered on expressing concern and sharing feelings.
 It is also important to communicate to the alcoholic that they are not alone; there are people who love them and want the best for them.